oltionap0876/chooseyourownadventure/spas.md

-### You went to ba nice spa resort, and relaxed for the rest of your trip!
+### You went to a nice spa resort, and relaxed for the rest of your trip!
 #### Thanks for playing!